 Calming Activities Can Help Reduce Stress

 Listening to your favorite playlist while cleaning at home traveling by train or bus to your workplace is the best way to calm down your temper and stress.

 As for other calming practices, you can try focusing on your breath, looking around at your surroundings, and enjoying.

 You can lower your body’s response to stress by adding leisure to your day.
-Taking breaks will decrease your heart rate and your cortisol levels, which are indicators of stress.
-Additionally, they can boost your good mood and can assist in your well-being.
+Taking breaks will decrease your heart rate and cortisol levels, stress indicators.

 Communicate and Connect With People

 Life has presented each of us with unique challenges.
 It’s possible to deal with loss, financial hardships, rescheduled life events, caregiver anxiety, or fear of contracting a disease once the government reopens.

 With all of the ongoing stressors in the workplace, communication and compassionate leadership are more important than ever.
 Empathy meets action when compassion comes together.